 A critical injury can happen in a moment.
 A MedCost registered nurse who is dedicated to your situation can help with information as you and your caregivers deal with a new and sudden health concern.
 Your nurse will reach out to you and provide care advocacy and participate in your care coordination.
 MedCost nurses are a resource for information concerning specialists, facilities and medication coverage.

 Well visits, annual check-ups and preventive screening tests are a part of staying healthy.
 Plus, these preventive measures and tests are covered under your health plan.
-Take advantage of preventive tests such as mammograms, prostate screenings, colonoscopies, Pap tests and other preventive screenings recommended by your doctor.
+Take advantage of preventive tests such as mammograms, prostate screenings, colorectal screenings, Pap tests and other preventive screenings recommended by your doctor.

 Pregnancy is a wonderful time.
 There is much to plan for from nutrition in your early trimesters to breastfeeding and pediatrician visits in the fourth trimester.
 Being informed about your benefits is essential as you prepare for the arrival of your baby.
 Once your baby arrives, don't forget to add your newborn to your health plan coverage within 30 days of their birth date.